GUIDE RATING

 Later

 Radiance lets you farm multiple lanes/camps at once, using Soul Ring to solve your mana issues short term.
 You won't be spamming rip tide to clear camps, rather just abusing radiance burn.
-Either build you can just shove (attack-move) illusions down lane and it will require a hero there to stop the lane from pushing.
-You can tank towers with heart, pushing with the creep wave as song is off cooldown.
-If you went radiance you'll be getting very fat very fast.
-If manta or heart you'll be forcing more teamfights early.
+You can just shove (attack-move) illusions down lane and it will require a hero there to stop the lane from pushing.

 Vlad's Armlet